Assessment and Feedback

 • Pupils will be appropriately and positively prepared for national testing, particularly disadvantaged pupils or those with additional needs

-• Children will be given the opportunity to reflect on teachers’ feedback by responding to prompts during ‘Improvement Time’ at the beginning of lessons.
-Children will use a purple pen to respond to their teacher’s feedback
+4. Children will be given the opportunity to reflect on teachers’ feedback by responding to prompts in their books.
+Children will use a purple pen to respond to their teacher’s feedback.

 The following simple code for marking and/or correcting work should be implemented by all: